djalbat/reaction/README.md

     React = reaction.React;
 ```

-Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way.
+Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way, although bear in mind only a small subset of React's functionality is currently supported.

 You can also clone the repository with [git](https://git-scm.com/)...

     git clone https://github.com/djalbat/Reaction.git

-the install the necessary modules with [npm](https://www.npmjs.com/):
+...then install the necessary modules with [npm](https://www.npmjs.com/):

     npm install